jjadeb/Basic-Box-Office/README.md

 words, there won't be any money transaction built into the system.

-In this program, ticket sellers will be able to create customer profiles, sell them tickets to different shows, and add them to the list of patrons seeing the respective shows.
+In this program, ticket sellers will be able to create customer profiles, "sell" them tickets to different shows, and add them to the list of patrons seeing the respective shows.

-This project is of interest to me because I **love** theatre and I have worked in a theatre box office before.
+This project is of interest to me because I **love** theatre and I have worked in a theatre box office for a couple years.
 I would love a small taste of what it is like to create the systems that theatre companies use.